Seasonal Farm Educator, 2022

 About Queens County Farm Museum

-Queens County Farm Museum is one of the longest continually farmed sites in New York State.
-The original property was farmed by the Adriance family beginning in 1697.
+Queens County Farm Museum is one of the longest continually farmed sites in New York State, celebrating 325 years of farming in 2022.
 Today, the farm serves as a vital resource connecting people to agriculture and the environment creating conversations about biodiversity, nutrition, health and wellness, climate change and preserving local history.
 The Queens County Farm Museum is a New York City Landmark, on the National Register of Historic Places and a member of the Historic House Trust of New York City.
 Queens Farm hosts a wide variety of acclaimed education programs, public events and adult education programs.

 Qualifications & Experience

 - Experience working with diverse elementary, middle, and high school students.

 - Background in early childhood education and/or with special needs populations preferred.

 - Knowledge of sustainable agriculture, urban farming, and incorporating or creating STEM lesson plans.